ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 ## Evolution

 Evolutionary learning is the driving force in our universe.
 At the heart of evolution is a paradox - that failure at a low level leads to improvement at a high level.
-Examples include:
-- biology = survival
-- business = money
-- training neural nets using backpropagation = error / residual
+Examples of learning from failure include biology, business, training neural networks and personal development.

+Earlier we introduced the four competences, of which evolutionary algorithms sit right at the bottom.
+Evolutionary (or Darwinian) learning is inspired by biological evolution, and is characterized by fixed competence (no learning) within an agents lifetime.

 Evolution is iterative improvement using a generate, test, select loop:
+- in the **generate** step a population is generated, using infomation from previous steps.
+- in the **test** step, the population interacts with the environment, and is assigned a single number as a score.
+- in the **select** step, members of the current generation are selected (based on their fitness) to be used to generate the next step.

 ```
 for generation
   generate
   test
   select
 ```

-In the **generate** step a population is generated, using infomation from previous steps.

-In the **test** step, the population interacts with the environment, and is assigned a single number as a score.

-In the **select** step, members of the current generation are selected (based on their fitness) to be used to generate the next step.

 There is so much to learn from this evolutionary process:
 - failure at a low level driving improvement at a higher level
 - the effectivness of iterative improvement
 - the requirement of a dualistic (agent and environment) view

-In particular, understanding that failure leads to improvement is an important lesson.

 We now have an understanding of the general process of evolutionary learning.
 Now let's look at how we do this *in silico*.

-### Darwinian compe

-Evolutionary algorithms sit right at the bottom of our four competences.
-This position is not derogatory - the learning process of evolution is responsible for everything around you.
-Sample inefficiency isn't a problem over millions  of years.

-It is an example of Darwinian improvement, inspired by biological evolution, the results of which we see today.

 ## Computational evolution